ILoveHubGit/versiontracker/README.md

-# Version Tracker
+# Version Tracker  (Version 0.1.0-SNAPSHOT)
 The intention of this client-server application is to visualize the architectural landscape of an IT-environment.
+Within a environment, applications and/or systems can be added as nodes and their submodules/functions as subnodes.
+These can then be linked together through there interfaces.

 ## Prerequisites